 Labor Day is that fun end-of-summer holiday that we've celebrated so much — with barbecues, parades and one last trip to the water park — that it's easy to forget its meaning.
 But as kiddos get older and start to ask all the questions, you're going to be glad you have this Labor Day definition in your back pocket.
 Labor Day is a public holiday that falls on the first Monday in September, honoring the labor movement and those who work hard in the U.S. and Canada.

-Labor Day is celebrated on the first Monday of September.
-This holiday is dedicated to appreciating the contributions of the working class and how they help build our country's strength and prosperity.
+Labor Day is dedicated to appreciating the contributions of the working class and how they help build our country's strength and prosperity.
 Labor Day has been a national holiday since 1894 and is often celebrated with summer activities.
-Considered the unofficial end to summertime, families often host barbecues, go camping, have picnics or attend parades.
+For most of us, it's the unofficial end to summertime — and yes, that means all the fun stuff, like last-minute barbecues, camping, picnics and parades.

-In the days surrounding Labor Day, take your children to work with you.
-Show them around and allow them to meet different people at your workplace who can talk to them about their jobs too.
+Finally, finally, you get to flip the script and take your kids to work with you instead of spending the day carting them to all their activities.
+At your workplace, show your kids around and allow them to meet different people who can talk to them about their jobs too.
 This is a great way to expose kids to various types of work.
 Talk to them how each specific job is important and how each person contributes to the company and society.

-No matter how young your children are, you can teach them about labor through action.
-Kids can work by doing chores at home -- from dishes to yardwork.
+Start 'em young, we always say, when it comes to teaching work ethic and the value of having passion for what you do.
+At home, even the littlest ones can participate.
+Kids can work by doing chores — from dishes to yardwork.
 They can also babysit, deliver newspapers, care for pets or help neighbors with chores.
-Discuss how certain kinds of work can help other kids -- becoming a tutor to younger children, teaching computer skills, volunteering at kids' clubs or helping out at children's centers.
+Discuss how certain kinds of work can help other kids — becoming a tutor to younger children, teaching computer skills, volunteering at kids' clubs or helping out at children's centers.

 And you'll see personalized content just for you whenever you click the My Feed .